Gwendolyn Stine Scholarship

 As a Barnstone Master Guide, Gwendolyn was one of an elite group of distinguished Barnstone Studios alumni doing one-on-one mentoring sessions with students studying the Barnstone Method recorded classes.

-The Gwendolyn Stine Scholarship awards winners will receive the complete 9-part Barnstone Method Video Series, three months of Barnstone Master Guide instruction, calipers, and a plaster Perrier bottle, a key element of learning dynamic symmetry and design.
+The Gwendolyn Stine Scholarship awards winners will receive the complete 9-part Barnstone Method Video Series, six months of Barnstone Master Guide instruction, calipers, and a plaster Perrier bottle, a key element of learning dynamic symmetry and design.

 The Gwendolyn Stine Scholarship is made possible through the ongoing support of the Barnstone Studios Patreon Community and the following generous donors: Dita Daub, Joe & Emily Vincent, Dr. Yolanda Roth Moyer, Marjorie Buckley, Dr. Tracy Culbertson, Leslie Nordness, Renee Barnstone, Malakai King, Michael Mentler, Thomas Futyna, Susan Roehm, Stacie Spencer, Nancie Liles, Connie Olson, Jonna Rae Bartges, Sherri L. Philpott, Bob Debin, Carol L. Matthews, Stephanie Brotzman.

 100% of the sale of $125 one-of-a-kind 16 x 20 Barnstone prints goes directly into the Gwendolyn Stine Scholarship fund.
 Five percent of the purchase price of all original Barnstone art, and gallery-quality limited edition prints of other sizes, also goes directly into the fund.

 Gwendolyn Stine Scholarship logo created by Barnstone Studios alumnus and award-winning graphic designer William Childs, www.billchilds.com.